-Likewise, the Peruvian government issued laws to authorize the extraordinary withdrawal of pension funds and the free one-time withdrawal of length-of-service compensation deposits until August 31 and December 31, 2021, respectively.
+Likewise, the Peruvian government issued laws to authorize the extraordinary withdrawal of pension funds and the free one-time withdrawal of length-of-service compensation deposits until December 31, 2023.

-As of March 31, 2022 y December 31, 2021, based on these measures taken by the Peruvian Government and Congress, the Bank released intangible bank accounts of the AFP funds for a total S/7,396,735 thousand and CTS deposits of S/2,319,462 thousand
+As of September 30, 2022 y December 31, 2021, based on these measures taken by the Peruvian Government and Congress, the Scotiabank Group's released intangible bank accounts of the AFP funds for a total S/ 9,388,962 thousand; and CTS deposits of the Bank, CrediScotia and CRAC for a total S/ 2,543,289 thousand, S/110,710 thousand and S/ 160,257 thousand, respectively.